Mar-tin-D/Robot-Vision/README.md

 After the SIREN model and the training code the DEformation begins.

 ### Deformation without guidance
-Both object from before ( from the surface reconstruction) are used in the given model.
+Both objects from before ( from the surface reconstruction) are used in the given model.

 Important parameters:
       AIAP_WEIGHT